jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-the principle that the fundamental basses ought to progress only by perfect fifths (or fourths), or in thirds (major or minor).
-If this rule hardly suffices for the requirements of modern harmony, it contains, at least, the most important principle of criticism, in that it acknowledges the validity of third-rel&tion- ships equally with the //^-relationships.
+the principle that _the fundamental basses ought to progress only by perfect fifths_ (_or fourths_), _or in thirds_ (_major or minor_).
+If this rule hardly suffices for the requirements of modern harmony, it contains, at least, the most important principle of criticism, in that it acknowledges the validity of _third_-relation- ships equally with the _fifth_-relationships.

 Thus it will be seen that Rameau was rich in suggestions pointing toward a rational system of harmony.
-But the adjective " rational " cannot be applied to his system as a whole.
+But the adjective “rational” cannot be applied to his system as a whole.
 He did, indeed, found the major chord on a rational phenomenon of acoustics, and his derivation of the diminished triad and of the major chord with a major sixth, showed great clearness of perception.
 But these are isolated phenomena in a scheme which must, in other respects, be characterized as arbitrary.
 The system itself would remain essentially the same if these ideas were subtracted from it.
 But that in his system which was really new and peculiar to it was the simplification of the thoroughbass system by his new doctrine of inversions.
-This doctrine had a direct and permanent influence on the future development of har- mony ; we find it adopted in the systems of Calegari, who died' in 1740 ("Trattato del sistema armonico di F. A. Calegari," first published by Balbi in 1829) ; of Vallottl (" Delia scienza teorica e pratica della moderna musica," 1779) ; of Kir nb erg er (" Die Kunst des reinen Satzes," 1774-9) ; of the Abbe Vogler (" Handbuch der Harmonielehre," 1802), and of all suc- ceeding writers.
-The weak point of Ranieau's system, the inconsistency of its relations to acoustic science, was very soon remarked.
-Vallotti gave up the one-sided attempt to base the major chord on a phenomenon of acoustics, and developed the diatonic scale from the higher overtones, among which he found not only the major but the minor chord.
-D'Alembert, in his "Ele- ments de musique theorique et pratique, suivant des principes de M. Rameau," (1752), had, in the meantime, pointed out that the overtones noticed by Rameau, viz., the twelfth and the seventeenth, were not the only ones, but only the most prominent of a numerous series, which diminished in power the higher they went.
-He also called attention to the fact that these over- tones corresponded to Zarlino's harmonic divisions of the length of the string producing them ; and that, as regards their vibration-numbers, they stood in the ratios of the series of numbers 1, 2, 3, 4, 5, 6, 7, and so -on, thus : —
+This doctrine had a direct and permanent influence on the future development of har- mony; we find it adopted in the systems of _Calegari_, who died in 1740 (“Trattato del sistema armonico di F. A. Calegari,” first published by Balbi in 1829); of _Vallotti_ (“Della scienza teorica e pratica della moderna musica,” 1779); of _Kirnberger_ (“Die Kunst des reinen Satzes,” 1774-9); of the _Abbé Vogler_ (“Handbuch der Harmonielehre,” 1802), and of all suc- ceeding writers.
+The weak point of Rameau’s system, the inconsistency of its relations to acoustic science, was very soon remarked.
+Vallotti gave up the one-sided attempt to base the major chord on a phenomenon of acoustics, and developed the _diatonic scale_ from the higher overtones, among which he found not only the major but the minor chord.
+D’Alembert, in his “_Elé_- _ments de musique théorique et pratique, suivant des principes de M. Rameau_,” (1752), had, in the meantime, pointed out that the overtones noticed by Rameau, viz., the twelfth and the seventeenth, were not the only ones, but only the most prominent of a numerous series, which diminished in power the higher they went.
+He also called attention to the fact that these over- tones corresponded to Zarlino’s harmonic divisions of the length of the string producing them; and that, as regards their vibration-numbers, they stood in the ratios of the series of numbers 1, 2, 3, 4, 5, 6, 7, and so -on, thus:—

 ---